josephmartz/node.js-sample/readme.markdown

 To create initial index and sample data click Create Sample Index&Data!
 (2 sample documents will be created.) at index page.

-Type "*" or "cloud" to search box and hit enter for sample search results.
+Type "technology" or "cloud" to search box and hit enter for sample search results.

 ## Local Setup